 The discrepancy may be due to flip-flop terms of the A-B or B-B spin coupling Hamiltonians that are neglected in the current theory.
 Inclusion of the A-B flip-flop term has been found to be important for the correct description of DEER signals from Gd(III)-Gd(III) spin pairs with short distances (Dalaloyan et al., 2015; Manukovsky et al., 2017).
-For a spin concentration $c=0.1~\mathrm{mM}=6\cdot10^{16}~\mathrm{cm}^{-3}$ (obtained from 1 mM total concentration and 10% excitation), the modal nearest-neighbor distance between spins is about 13 nm (Fig. S2), which corresponds to a dipolar coupling frequency of less than 0.05 MHz.
-The flip-flop term only matters if the dipolar coupling frequency between two adjacent spins is of the same order, or larger, than their resonance frequency difference $\Delta\omega$.
-Since A and B spins are frequency-separated by at least 50 MHz (see Materials & Methods), the A-B flip-flop terms are negligible.
-In addition, the accurate model fit of the intra-molecular signal in Fig. 5(b) (with $q{\rm F}=1$) confirms that A-B flip-flop terms are irrelevant.
-Since in the G-band experiments the excitation bandwidth of the pump pulse is about $1.7/t{\rm p}\approx 30~\mathrm{MHz}$, two adjacent B spins have a typical $\Delta\omega$ on the order of a few MHz.
+For a spin concentration $c = 0.1 \,\mathrm{mM} = 6 \cdot 10^{16} \,\mathrm{cm}^{-3}$ (obtained from 1 mM total concentration and 10 % excitation), the modal nearest-neighbor distance between spins is about 13 nm (Fig. S2), which corresponds to a dipolar coupling frequency of less than 0.05 MHz.
+The flip-flop term only matters if the dipolar coupling frequency between two adjacent spins is on the same order as or larger than their resonance frequency difference $\Delta \omega$.
+Since A and B spins are frequency-separated by at least 50 MHz (see Materials and methods), the A-B flip-flop terms are negligible.
+In addition, the accurate model fit of the intramolecular signal in Fig. 5b (with $q_F = 1$) confirms that A-B flip-flop terms are irrelevant.
+Since in the G-band experiments the excitation bandwidth of the pump pulse is about $1.7/t_p \approx 30\,\mathrm{MHz}$, two adjacent B spins have a typical $\Delta\omega$ on the order of a few megahertz.
 Therefore, the B-B flip-flop terms are likely of minor relevance, although it is not certain that they are negligible.